Questions? Talk directly with Cindy Kowalski — (352) 464-4400 · Mon–Sat, 9am–6pm ET

 Works with Original Medicare.

-You can generally see any provider nationwide that accepts Medicare.
+Generally allows you to see any provider nationwide that accepts Medicare.

-You’ll also need a separate Part D prescription plan.
+Requires a separate Part D prescription plan.

 Medicare Advantage (Part C)